 It is heard so often, the term ‘traveling solo’.
 So many do it, have the guts to do things by themselves.
 But only few know what that actually means, what it teaches you, what it takes one to do it.

 It was noon when I arrived at Frankfurt Airport with my mother.
 My plane to San Fransisco was scheduled to leave in about 3 hours.
-After eating a chinese dish, I was feeling terribly sick.
+After eating an Asian dish, I was feeling terribly sick.
 I felt like I was going through hell, my body somehow did not like the food I had eaten.
 I felt dizzy.
 Plus I was so nervous.
 I was twelve at that time.
 And even though I had already traveled to Ireland at the ages of 8 and 9 to visit friends, this was my first real travel solo.
 I was about to board a plane bringing me over the pond, to a family I have never seen before, just trusting my dad’s opinion that his friends in California were very nice.
 So I stood there, saying goodbye to my mum (after I threw up in the waiting hall, good job girl) , feeling sick and nervous and about to die, thinking ‘Oh great, here goes nothing’.

 12 hours later I set foot on American ground for the first time.
 Three times to date, still counting.
 I went through border control, customs etc. alone.
 And then I saw two people standing there – those, who I was about to live with for 5 weeks, who were about to become family.
 And when we were in the car driving home to Santa Cruz, I instantly knew that this is what I was meant for.
 Traveling far, solo.